Dechrissen/dotfiles/README.md

 # dotfiles

-This is a collection of the dotfiles I use on Arch-based systems.
+This is a collection of the various dotfiles and configs I use on Arch-based systems.